Estimating phase transition of perturbed J1-J2 Heisenberg quantum chain in mixtures of ground and first excited states: Motivating the choice of system state

-with $N$ being the number of spins of the system and $\vec{\sigma} = \sigma^x \hat{x} + \sigma^y \hat{y} + \sigma^z \hat{z}$, where $\sigma^x$, $\sigma^y$ and $\sigma^z$ represent the Pauli matrices.
-Here $J_1$ and $J_2$, having the unit of energy, stand for the anti-ferromagnetic coupling constants and are therefore zero or positive real numbers.
-This model can describe some solid state systems like SrCuO$_2$~\cite{MATSUDA19951671}.
 In the literature, the phase transition point was investigated by determining the difference between the singlet-triplet and the singlet-singlet energy gaps for finite-size systems~\cite{Tonegawa1987,OKAMOTO1992433}.
 The singlet-triplet and singlet-singlet energy gaps are respectively given by

-$E_m^{(0)}(N,\alpha)$ and $E_m^{(l)}(N,\alpha)$ are respectively the ground and the $l^{th}$ excited state energies in the total spin angular momentum, $S_{total}=m$ subspace.
-As mentioned earlier, concurrence, a measure of two-qubit entanglement, can be considered as an order parameter for detecting the phase transition of the $J_1-J_2$ model, not in the ground state but in the first excited state~\cite{Biswas_2020} as well as in a mixture of ground and some low-lying energy states~\cite{Biswas2022}.
-For a two-qubit density matrix, the concurrence $C$ is defined as
+$E_m^{(0)}(N,\alpha)$ and $E_m^{(l)}(N,\alpha)$ are respectively the ground and the $l^{th}$ excited state energies in the total spin angular momentum, $S_{total}=m$ subspace. {The measures of bipartite entanglement, like concurrence~\cite{PhysRevLett.78.5022,PhysRevLett.80.2245}, and quantum fidelty~\cite{Liang_2019} have been shown to be good detectors of the quantum phase transition, considering the respective quantities in the first excited state, but not in the ground state~\cite{Biswas_2020,Chen2007}.
+So, while the phase transition at $\alpha \approx 0.2411$ is a zero-temperature phenomenon at the ground state, there could exist order parameters that find their shadows in the first excited state instead of the ground state.
+The measure of multipartite entanglement, generalized geometric measure, also could not indicate the quantum phase transition while considering the ground state~\cite{Biswas2014}. } Thus, concurrence, a measure of two-qubit entanglement, can be considered as an order parameter for detecting the phase transition of the $J_1-J_2$ model, not in the ground state but in the first excited state~\cite{Biswas_2020} as well as in a mixture of ground and some low-lying energy states~\cite{Biswas2022}.